`The peculiar risk lay in the possibility of

 when I looked up again Weena had disappeared.

 `I was in an agony of discomfort.
-I had some thought of
+I had some

 trying to go up the shaft again, and leave the Under-world alone.